DennisSchulmeister/lernspiel.online/README.md

    which the whole class can play together.
 Outside lessons students can still access and play the game alone.

 3. **Hackable:** The Lernspiel Online source code is easy to understand and extend and the server-side platform is separate from the game code.
-New game types can easily be developed and installed without changes to the server.
-The idea is that Lernspiel Online can be used in programming courses to let students build new game types or otherwise use the platform for practical projects.
+New game variants can easily be developed and installed without changes to the server.
+The idea is that Lernspiel Online can be used in programming courses to let students build new game variants or otherwise use the platform for practical projects.

    But don't be afraid.
 Of course, Lernspiel Online can perfectly be used as is to build games for any lecture.
 Supporting programming projects is just another feature, that can but don't need